carlcortright/LinearRobot/README.md

 # LinearRobot
 Gilroy Lab - University of Wisconsin Madison.

-This robot is designed to be an cheap, agile, high-throughput platform for researchers to be able to automatically phenotype plants. n
+This robot is designed to be an cheap, agile, high-throughput platform for researchers to be able to automatically phenotype plants.

 ## Building and Contributing